Representative Cases Of New Jersey Workers Compensation Lawyer

 Our client, a nurse at a long-term care center, suffered a work-related herniated disk injury in her back.
 As a result of her preexisting medical condition and her herniated disk, the court found that the client was totally disabled and awarded the client lifetime weekly disability payments and medical coverage for life.

-Our client, a bank teller at a national bank, suffered carpal tunnel syndrome as result of the nature of her job.
+Our client, a bank teller at a national bank, suffered carpal tunnel syndrome as a result of the nature of her job.
 During her medical treatment, she aggravated a preexisting low back injury.
 As a result of the combination of her injuries, the court found that she was totally disabled and awarded lifetime weekly disability payments and medical coverage for life.

 Our client, a customer service worker at a national restaurant chain, was at work when the restaurant was robbed.
 As a result, the client developed post-traumatic stress disorder (PTSD).
 As a result of our firm’s efforts, the court awarded the client four hundred (400) weeks of wage replacement benefits and likewise found that the client was totally disabled enabling her to receive lifetime weekly disability payments and medical coverage for life.